jaeksoft/oss-blog/2014/08/20140825_preventing_insignificant_words_from_being_indexed.md

 > August 25, 2014 - by Alexandre

-When indexing data and running search queries, one usually wants to give a weight of zero to insignificant words such as “the”, “of”, etc.
+When indexing data and running search queries, one usually wants to give a weight of zero to insignificant words such as "the", "of", etc.

 The common solution offered by search engines is called “stop words”.